Extremely Powerful Hurricane Katrina leaves a Historic Mark on the Northern Gulf Coast

 Mississippi, southwesternBelow are some of the regional impacts...
 Alabama and the extreme northwestern Florida Panhandle.

-Jump to - Storm Surge, Wind, Rainfall, Animations, Imagery, or Additional Information sections.
+Jump to - Storm Surge, Wind, Tornadoes, Rainfall, Animations, Imagery, or Additional Information sections.

-No lives were lost due to storm surge in Mobile and Baldwin Counties (AL).
+No lives were lost due to the storm surge across Mobile and Baldwin Counties in southern Alabama.
 Long lead warning times were given by the NWS Offices in Mobile, AL and New Orleans, LA as to how high the surge would be.
-As early as two days before landfall, the NWS Office in Mobile issued a Hurricane Local Statement (at 725pm) that foretold of the historic storm surge values that would be associated with Hurricane Katrina.
-Of specific mention was storm surge values of 8-12 feet well east of Katrina's center.
-Subsequent Hurricane Local Statements continued to provide updated and detailed information regarding the storm surge.
+As early as two days before landfall, the NWS Office in Mobile issued a Hurricane Local Statement (at 725pm) that foretold of the historic storm surge values of 8-12 feet well east of Katrina's center.

 Storm Surge Map depicting a portion of storm surge data.